javapathfinder/jpf-wiki-sync/jpf-core/JPF-core.md

 ## Repository ##
-The Mercurial repository is on http://babelfish.arc.nasa.gov/hg/jpf/jpf-core
+The Git repository is on https://github.com/javapathfinder/jpf-core

 ## Properties ##
 jpf-core supports two rather generic properties, which are configured by default: